BlueJayXRStudio/InfiniteTree/README.md

 2. not enough health -> not enough food -> enough cash -> To Grocery Store
 3. not enough health -> not enough food -> not enough cash -> To ATM

 In all three cases, suddenly having enough health should override the current action of either eating food, going to the grocery store or going to the ATM.
 In cases two and three, having enough food should override the action of going to the grocery store or the ATM.
 Finally, having enough cash should override the action of going to the ATM.
 Although this kind of logic can be implemented using a blackboard and an FSM or BT, without a clear structure or strategy to accomodate requirements and interruptibility, we will inevitably face combinatorial explosion in development time and riddles in safety verifications and reachability analysis.
 For example, something that might have caught many developers off is the fact that suddenly not having enough food should also override the action of eating food.
 Similarly, suddenly not having enough cash on the way to the grocery store should prompt the agent to terminate its action of going to the grocery store.
 For anyone, that is simply way too many edge cases to handle without a structured approach.
-However, by taking advantage of cognitive models in task management such as that suggested by BDI and combining it with the computational model of Task Stack Machine and recursive Task to Task invokations, we can easily implement a system to automatically handle all of these termination cases.
+However, by taking advantage of cognitive models in task management such as that suggested by BDI and combining it with the computational model of Task Stack Machine and recursive Task to Task invocations, we can easily implement a system to automatically handle all of these termination cases.
 Practical demonstration is provided in this GitHub repository [16].

 #### Enough Health interrupts Going To Store
 <p align="left"> <img src="docs/ENOUGH_HP_TO_STORE.gif"/> </p>